Wellington's victory arch

 The controversial equestrian statue of Wellington

-The Triumphal Arch near Hyde Park from Constitution Hill with large equestrian statue of the Duke of Wellington on top Wood engraving, prob by E Landells, from Illustrated London News 15 August 1846 © The Trustees of the British Museum
+The Triumphal Arch near Hyde Park from Constitution Hill with large equestrian statue of the Duke of Wellington on top - wood engraving, prob by E Landells, from Illustrated London News 15 August 1846 © British Museum

 During the 1830s, the Wellington Memorial Committee was formed.
 They wanted a fitting monument to the hero of Waterloo and thought that an equestrian statue of Wellington on top of Green Park Arch, which stood near to the Duke’s home, Apsley House, would be a suitable monument.
 The committee pushed through its plans and, in 1846, a huge statue of Wellington on his horse, sculpted by Matthew Cotes Wyatt, was placed on the top of the arch.
 The decision was widely controversial and the size of the statue was ridiculed by the cartoonists of the day as being oversized.

-The Triumphal Arch near Hyde Park with large equestrian statue of the Duke of Wellington on top Wood engraving, prob by WJ Linton, from Illustrated London News 21 November 1846 © The Trustees of the British Museum
+The Triumphal Arch near Hyde Park with large equestrian statue of the Duke of Wellington on top Wood engraving, prob by WJ Linton, from Illustrated London News 21 November 1846 © British Museum

 The government insisted that the statue should be taken down, but when Wellington declared that he would resign if they removed it, they backed down.